Tom & Judy Gire

 What is your goal for retirement?

-JG: I want to continue to be healthy, stay physically active and continue to learn new things.
+Judy: I want to continue to be healthy, stay physically active and continue to learn new things.
 We both swim at least 3-4 times a week in the indoor lap pool.
-We also frequent the fitness center twice a week and occasionally walk the trails.
+We also visit the fitness center twice a week and occasionally walk the trails.

 Do you have any hidden talents?